Container of Life

 To Christians, the vesica piscis represented the womb of the Virgin Mary, who birthed Jesus when heaven and earth came together through her.
 Jesus is often referred to as a “fisher of men” (part man, part god).
 A stylized version of a vesica piscis, when turned on its side, is called an Ichthys or “Jesus Fish”.

 For Muslims the vesica piscis represents the womb of the universe, that holds the ovum of the universe (sacred black stone), placed in the East corner of the Kaaba in Mecca.
+The East represents the birth of a new day, the rising Sun.

-In sacred geometry, the portal of ;ife symbolizes the birth of humanity and the creation essence within us all.
+In sacred geometry, the portal of life symbolizes the birth of humanity and the creation essence within us all.
 The process of creation can be both unpredictable and chaotic as well as predictable and sweet.
 Regardless of the process, we are continually reminded that we are “one”.

 “You must have chaos within you to give birth to a dancing star.” – Friedrich Nietzsche –